Urewe: Chronology

 This civilisation emerges in the region during the transition from the second to the first millennium B.C. and seems to have thrived in various sites well into the second millennium A.D.
 It underwent its greatest period of expansion, allied to an important metalworking activity, from the first to the sixth century A.D. and covered the Kivu region (in the Democratic Republic of the Congo) to the west up to Uganda, Rwanda, and Burundi in north-west Tanzania and south-west Kenya.

 Urewe seems to be a fully developed civilisation recognizable through its distinctive, stylish earthenware and highly technical and sophisticated iron working techniques.
 Their pottery incorporated such distinctive features as dimples and concentric lines.
 However, minor local variations in the ceramic ware can be observed.

-The origins of the Urewe culture are thought to ultimately be in the Bantu expansion originating in Cameroon. into early Iron Age civilisations in sub-Saharan Africa has been undertaken concurrently with studies on Niger–Congo linguistics on Bantu expansion.
+The origins of the Urewe culture are thought to ultimately be in the Bantu expansion originating in Cameroon.
+Research into early Iron Age civilisations in sub-Saharan Africa has been undertaken concurrently with studies on Niger–Congo linguistics on Bantu expansion.
 The Urewe culture may correspond to the Eastern subfamily of Bantu languages, spoken by the descendants of the first wave of Bantu peoples to settle East Africa.
 The inhabitants were likely cattle herders and millet and sorghum farmers.

+The Urewe tradition has also been recognised as the first Iron Age community to reach Southern Africa, via the Kwale and Nkope branches.
+The Kwale branch is associated with areas along the eastern coast of Africa, particularly from Kenya down to KwaZulu-Natal in South Africa, while the Nkope branch is associated with a central stream extending from southern Tanzania through Malawi and eastern Zambia into Zimbabwe.
+Pioneers from the Kwale Branch reached the KwaZulu-Natal area between 200 and 300 AD, and evidence of the Nkope branch reaching the Limpopo Province dates to 400 AD.

+Language

+The people of the Urewe Culture spoke the Proto-Great Lakes Bantu language.